 Incarceration includes people from a variety of ethnicities, economic backgrounds, religious backgrounds, race, gender, etc.

-It is standard procedure to maintain the VP hold on your account if you were involved with a violation of the MVCC Code of Conduct.
+It is standard procedure to maintain the VP hold on your account if you were involved in a violation of the MVCC Code of Conduct that effects future enrollment.

 - You have outstanding judicial sanctions that need to be completed.